wsxiaoys/lil/readme.txt

  that create variables always provide this special "global" first argument to force the assignment of global variables.
 Note that the use of "global" is only needed for code that runs from functions.
 Code that is executed outside a function always uses the global environment.
+To force a local variable, you need to create an empty local variable first by calling the "local" function, like

+    local level
+    set level 32

+ which first creates a local variable (even if a global with the same name exists) with an empty value and then it sets its value to 32 (since the set function first looks in the local environment, it will find the one just made and will ignore any variable that may be in the global one).

    The last note on LIL's syntax is word concatenation.
 This is really simple (and technically is not concatenation at all but it is easier to